apache/datafusion-ballista/docs/developer/architecture.md

 ## Rust Client

-The Rust client provides a `BallistaContext` that allows queries to be built using DataFrames or SQL (or both).
+The Rust client provides a `kapotContext` that allows queries to be built using DataFrames or SQL (or both).

 The client executes the query plan by submitting an `ExecuteQuery` request to the scheduler and then calls `GetJobStatus` to check for completion.
 On completion, the client receives a list of locations for the Flights